j2abro/AggLayer-MerkleFlow/README.md

 # Polygon AggLayer State Sync
 ## Exploring Sparse Merkle Trees and State Synchronization in Polygon's AggLayer

-The Polygon AggLayer cross-chain interopability protocol for token bridging (and message passing) relies on the Unified Bridge (formerly LxLy Bridge) to track deposits and withdrawals across connected L2s and Ethereum.
+The Polygon AggLayer cross-chain interopability protocol for token bridging (and message passing) relies on the Unified Bridge (formerly LxLy Bridge) to track deposits and withdrawals across connected Layer 2 rollups (L2s) and Ethereum (L1).
 Tracking is implemented with a set of Sparse Merkle Trees (SMTs) that represent the state of each connected chain throughout the connected chains.
 I described the hierarchical structure of these SMTs in a previous post [*Visualizing Polygon AggLayer Data Structures*](https://medium.com/@j2abro/visualizing-polygon-agglayer-data-structures-9d55c060c9b6).
 This post describes how this state is transmitted across chains by following the flow of the SMTs from end-to-end in a bridge transaction.

 This state synchronization process is a fundamental component of the AggLayer which uses a zero-knowledge (ZK) proof, called the Pessimistic Proof, to provide cryptographic verification of the cross-chain transactions.
 These SMTs are a a core input to the Pessimistic Proof.